UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/14-github.md

 ~~~
 {: .language-bash}

-Since Dracula set up a passphrase, it will prompt him for it.
+Since Vlad set up a passphrase, it will prompt him for it.
 If you completed advanced settings for your authentication, it
 will not prompt for a passphrase.

 ~~~
 Enumerating objects: 16, done.